bahmoudd/arch-install-guide/README.md

 ## Latest changes

- - **Minor release 2024-09-11**
-   - Fixed more typos and markdown formatting errors
+ - **Release 2024-10-06**
+   - Fixed a broken ToC item
+   - Updated guide version number
+   - Added a few items to guide explanatory notes
-   - Made the table-of-contents mobile-friendly!
+   - Added a few entries to the glossary
+   - Made the guide more generic to make it easier for readers with NVMe drives on their PCs
+   - Added a few instructions on how to dual-boot with SystemD-Boot

 **Full Changelog**: https://github.com/bahmoudd/arch-install-guide/releases